 We have a great new option – Encore – 1.5mm thick with a coloured core.
 We used this once for a Boutique Building company.
 The opted for a small run to used for proposals and importation clients and had standard 420gsm card printed also.

 One of the best business cards we’ve seen, had lots of white space and one simple line – ‘Remember me…

 And yes, we remembered them.
 You don’t need to overcrowd the cards.

 Be sure your personality comes through in your card design and leaves room for personal touches that speak to who you are.
 Add a personalised element to your cards by printing small batch cards for each event you attend, or leave room for writing in memorable personalised notes in-person.

 - Think outside the box

-The?standard business card size is?90mm x 55mm.
-And while there’s something to be said for the comfort of sticking to industry standards, choosing a slightly different card size can help your card stand out from the stack and get a second look.
+The?standard business card size is 90mm x 55mm.
+While there’s something to be said for the comfort of sticking to industry standards, choosing a slightly different card size can help your card stand out from the stack and get a second look.
 Why not make then a little slimmer – 90mm x 45mm.
-Or a square?
-Take a look at the Print Monster cards were we used a ‘die-cut’ and?literally took a bite out of it!
+Or even a square.
+Take a look at the Print Monster cards were we used a ‘die-cut’ and literally took a bite out of it!

 - Make a change you can feel